Saggarwal9/Code_Foo_8/README.md

 # Code_Foo_8
 Welcome to my repository containing the responses to Code_Foo 8.

 Thank you for giving me an opportunity to apply.
 It has been really fun (and frustrating-- Thank you GEOMAGS -.- ) experience.
-I am personally happy with the quality of most of my submissions in light of managing it along with my academics.
+I am personally happy with the quality of most of my submissions as I was able to manage it along with my academics.

 # 1
 Introduce yourself, explain your passion for IGN, and tell us why we should pick you to participate in IGN's Code Foo program.
 This can be in the form of a simple text document or as a YouTube/Vimeo video.